 I also don’t do the daily coffee thing, although my husband does.

-I try to buy the kid’s clothes and toys at charity shops whenever possible (it is also the green thing to do!) and we gladly accept hand-me-downs from friends.
-They grow out of things so quickly it doesn’t make sense to “invest” in quality clothes at their age.
+I try to buy the kid’s clothes and toys at charity shops whenever possible (it is also the green thing to do!).
+We gladly accept hand-me-downs from friends.
+Kids grow out of things so quickly it doesn’t make sense to “invest” in quality clothes at their age.
 My favorite store is TJ Maxx—designers at a discount.

-We used to have a live-in au pairs when the kids were little.
-I used to think this was only something the rich could do, but we used Childcare International and the girls who were au pairs were here to learn English.
-We housed and fed them and paid them £70 a week for spending money for 30 hours of work, which was the contract required.
-A win-win for all concerned and much more affordable than most people think.
-You need a spare bedroom in your house and it helps to have a spare bathroom, but it isn’t required.
+We used to have live-in au pairs when the kids were little.
+I used to think this was only something the rich could do.
+We used Childcare International.
+The girls who were au pairs were here to learn English.
+We housed and fed them.
+And we paid them £70 a week for 30 hours of work, which was the contract required.
+It was a win-win for all concerned.
+And it was much more affordable than most people think.
+You need a spare bedroom in your house, and it helps to have a spare bathroom, but it isn’t required.
 We don’t send our kids to expensive private schools because we simply moved to a town where the local free schools are excellent.

-One of my coaching colleagues, Cheryl Richardson, shared how she hated cooking and she always dreamed of having a personal chef.
-She finally hired a local cooking service to make her organic and wholesome meals and deliver them once a week so she just had to pop them in the oven or microwave.
-She thought this was the ultimate indulgence, but discovered that she actually saved money!
-Instead of buying groceries and letting them rot, grabbing take out food on the run or eating in restaurants, she had healthy meals and no cooking.
+One of my coaching colleagues, Cheryl Richardson, shared how she hated cooking.
+She always dreamed of having a personal chef.
+She finally hired a local cooking service to make her organic and wholesome meals.
+They delivered them once a week.
+All she had to do was pop them in the oven or microwave.
+She thought this was the ultimate indulgence.
+However, she discovered that she actually saved money!
+Instead of wasting groceries, grabbing take out food or eating in restaurants, she had healthy meals and no cooking.
 Better for her health and her wealth.